Arshpreet07/MTAsmartContractManagement/README.md

 # MTAsmartContractManagement

+In this project, we connect our contract with frontend and access the metamask using hardhat network.

+## Description
+we make a smart contract and deploy it on a react.js frontend and on the hardhat network we do some transactions.

+### Executing program

 After cloning the github, you will want to do the following to get the code running on your computer.

 Inside the project directory, in the terminal type: npm i